Timovanmilligen/opendc/README.md

 # OpenDC
+The final thesis is included in this repository under 'Final Thesis.pdf'.
-To reproduce the experiments run to produce the results in the experiments section in 'Final Thesis.pdf'
+To reproduce the experiments run to produce the results in the experiments section of the thesis follow the steps below.

 ## Setup
 1. Clone this repository